 The Case Against Layers

 There is an advantage to going with a single-length cut if you have fine hair.
 "A one-length cut makes hair look its thickest," hairstylist Garren tells InStyle magazine.
 "Too many layers can look stringy."

 "Keep your hair at a one-length shape.
 It will add strength and volume to your hair," says stylist Ted Gibson on Stylelist.
 "If you put in a lot of layers, what ends up happening is that it has no shape."

 If you do want layers or your stylist wants to add them, just be careful not to over-layer.
 Too many layers can leave you with a style that's too choppy.
 Make sure the longest layer hits at least to your ears.

 Also, remember that thinning hair out is not the same as creating layers.
 Some women have fine hair but a lot of it and may need their hair thinned out to get rid of some of the bulk.

 Turn to Hair Color for Volume

-Surprisingly, hair dyes actually plump up the hair shaft just enough to make it appear more voluminous.
-This thickening effect can last for weeks, so adding color can be a very good thing as long as you don't go overboard and begin to damage your hair.
+Surprisingly, some say hair dyes might actually plump up the hair shaft just enough to make it appear more voluminous, so adding color can be a very good thing, as long as you don't go overboard and begin to damage your hair.

 At the same time, your colorist can apply highlights to give thinner hair the illusion of more volume.
 Adding a few different shades brings in contrast that adds dimension and makes hair appear thicker.